Updated: Dec 9, 2021

 Your company may be considered an investment club due to its membership nature.
 Most investment clubs are not required to register as investment companies.
 The offer or sale of membership or partnership interests within an investment club is usually exempt from registering with the SEC because investment clubs and the agreements that govern them are not usually considered securities.
 However, this could change if any of your members stop being active within the club such as where their investment becomes passive and reliant on others to make a return on investment.
 In other words, if some of your members begin to rely on you or other members to make investment decisions on behalf of the whole group, then this could require that the investment club be registered as an Investment Company, and you and the other active members as Investment Advisers under the Act.

 Of course, you and your club may still be exempt from registering under either the Investment Advisers Act or the Investment Company Act of 1940 since the club has less than 100 members and less than $100 million in assets under management.
 Still, you will need to find an exemption from registering your membership interests or fees with the SEC under the U.S. Securities Act of 1933 should it have passive, dues-paying, members.
 You may also have trouble finding the appropriate exemption of your club or company since your members are both accredited and non-accredited investors, and some States may still require that you register even though you may qualify for an exemption at the federal level.

 Nonetheless, you may be able to make an argument that your social and educational activities are more substantial than any investment opportunities, and therefore, it is neither an investment club or company at all.
 Due to all of these nuances, it is important that you make these decisions upon the advice and counsel of a securities lawyer to make sure that you are not violating any securities laws.
 Learn more about Investment Companies here, and contact us to determine whether you are required to register with the SEC as an Investment Advisor.

-*with edits by Managing Attorney, Elizabeth L. Carter, Esq.
+*co-authored by Managing Attorney, Elizabeth L. Carter, Esq.